get-select/dbt-snowflake-monitoring/README.md

   append: true # Snowflake removes prefixed comments.
 ```

-The generate URLs to dbt Cloud jobs and runs in the `dbt_queries` model, add the following variable to `dbt_project.yml`:
+To generate URLs to dbt Cloud jobs and runs in the `dbt_queries` model, add the following variable to `dbt_project.yml`:
 ```yaml
 vars:
   dbt_cloud_account_id: 12345 # https://cloud.getdbt.com/deploy/<this_number>/projects/<not_this_number>/jobs